symfony/symfony-docs/components/cache/cache_pools.rst

 ~~~~~~~~~~~~~~~~~~~

 This adapter is only useful for testing purposes because contents are stored in
-memory and no persisted in any way.
+memory and not persisted in any way.
 Besides, some features explained later are
 not available, such as the deferred saves::

     use Symfony\Component\Cache\Adapter\ArrayAdapter;